On the Construction of Generalised Bobillier Formula: On the Construction of Generalized Bobillier Formula

-On the other hand the points move around an trajectory whose instantaneous centre is $I$ during the motion $T/T'$ in the $p-$complex plane.
-So, the amount of displacement of the point $I$ is equal to the product of the diameter $h$ with the amount of angular displacement.
-Thus, we can write
+On the other hand the points move around an trajectory whose instantaneous center is $I$ during the motion $K_\emph{\emph{p}}/K'_\emph{\emph{p}}$.
+So, the amount of displacement of the point $I$ is equal to the product of the diameter $h$ with the amount of angular displacement.\\